CS-433/ml-project-2-pappardelle/README.md

 - `images`: is the folder containing the four images saved into tif files.
 - `masks`: is the folder containing the four corresponding masks of the four images in `images` folder, saved into tif files as well.
+- `saved_models`: is the folder containing the two best pretrained model we achieved for size patches 16x64x64 and 16x128x128.

 #### Notebooks